Nick Senzel Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.9 K/9, which ranks 11th in the league.
+- The 8.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 12th in the league.

-- Cardinals pitchers combine to rank 15th in baseball in home runs surrendered (54 total, 1.1 per game).
+- Cardinals pitchers combine to give up 55 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Wainwright makes the start for the Cardinals, his fourth of the season.
-He is 1-0 with a 5.74 ERA and eight strikeouts in 15 2/3 innings pitched.
+- Matz gets the start for the Cardinals, his 10th of the season.
+He is 0-5 with a 5.05 ERA and 43 strikeouts in 46 1/3 innings pitched.

-- The righty last appeared on Thursday against the Los Angeles Dodgers, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.
+- His last appearance came on Saturday against the Los Angeles Dodgers, when the left-hander tossed 4 2/3 innings, surrendering no earned runs while giving up six hits.

-- In three games this season, the 41-year-old has an ERA of 5.74, with 4.6 strikeouts per nine innings.
-Opponents are hitting .303 against him.
+- In nine games this season, the 31-year-old has a 5.05 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.